pjhartzell/helheim-incl/readme.md

 ![](images/inclination/modelremoved-filteredrollpitch-south-180804_190154.png)

 Notes:
 - The cyclical model fit is degraded by any intra-scan motion present in the SOP MSA scans.
 It appears that the early morning (0100 local time) scans tend to be well-behaved with respect to the cyclical model.
-Thus, these 0100 local time scans should be preferred for future MSA adjustments, as they may suffer less intra-scan motion than late day scans.
+Thus, these 0100 local time scans should, perhaps, be preferred for future MSA adjustments, as they may suffer less intra-scan motion than late day scans.
-- The low-pass filter size is based on prior work with the Arapahoe Basin data.
-Qualitative inspection suggests it may be over-smoothing the signal, thus reducing the effectiveness of the warp correction.
-However, finding the optimal filter size is likely an empirical exercise and may also depend on environmental conditions (e.g., wind speed).
+- The low-pass filter size is based on prior work with the Arapahoe Basin TLS data.
+Qualitative inspection suggests it may be over-smoothing the signal, thus reducing the effectiveness of the warp correction at small scales.
 For now, the filter is believed to be conservative, and we prefer to err on the side of not injecting noise into the point cloud.

 ## 3. Use